Baked Macaroni and Cheese with Roasted Tomatoes

-Growing up my Mom always made us her baked macaroni n’ cheese with roasted tomatoes.
-At that time, I always hated when she would add tomatoes to the mac n’ cheese.
+Growing up, my Mom always made us her baked macaroni n’ cheese recipe with roasted tomatoes.
+At that time, I always hated when she would add tomatoes to the macaroni and cheese.
 I would beg her to make us a batch without, but she always made it the same way every time.

 As an adult, I now understand that she was completely right!
 The tomatoes add an extra burst of flavor and texture to the recipe.
 Any time you hit a juicy tomato with your fork, you know you’re in for the perfect bite.
 After all, what’s better than cheesy noodles, juicy tomatoes and crispy breadcrumbs?
 Not much!

 As soon as I tried this baked macaroni n’ cheese recipe yesterday, I was flooded with so many great memories.
-This dish truly is a part of my childhood, and I hope you love it as much as I do!
+This dish truly is a part of my childhood.
+Perfect any night of the week, this recipe is comfort food at its finest.

 - pasta pot